Also known as Kakuro

 Cross sums FAQ

-Are cross sums the same as Kakuro?
+Are cross sums and Kakuro the same puzzle?

-Can I print cross sums puzzles?
+Can I play cross sums online for free?